Cyber-Labs/WoC18ProjectProposals/README.md

   - Fuzzy search can be implemented for searching
 - **Resources:**
   - Refer the tutorial [here](https://developer.chrome.com/extensions/getstarted) on how to build a chrome extension.

+## 2. Note Board

+- **Suggested Audience:** First years.
+- **Description:** A note scribbling website which will just be a full size textfield with a save button having these features (but not limited to) -
+  1. Clicking anywhere should start typing from that point (similar to One Note).
+  2. A save button will persist the text to a Database.
+  3. Visiting the website from anywhere should show the same text.

+- **Goals:**
+  - Phase 1: Build the frontend UI and logic for the application.
+  - Phase 2: Add users and database persistance feature to the application.

+- **Requirements:**
+  - Basic knowledge of HTML, CSS and JavaScript
+  - Basic knowledge of database persistance.

+- **Resources:**
+  - Firebase Database can be used.
+It persists data without having to write backend code ([docs](https://firebase.google.com/docs/database/web/start), [tutorial](https://www.tutorialspoint.com/firebase/)).

 # Android App Development